 Enjoy free docent-guided garden tours most Saturdays at 2pm; Sundays at 11am and 2pm.
 Meet us at the Visitors Center.
 Group tours are available by appointment; call (510) 544-3169.
 Docent training is offered most years.

 The Botanic Garden is partially accessible to persons with disabilities.
 This includes the bathrooms at the parking lot.
-The most accessible paths contour around the garden to right and left from the main entrance.
-Visitor Center is fully accessible to wheelchair users.
+The most accessible paths contour around the garden to the right and left from the main entrance.
+The Visitor Center is fully accessible to wheelchair users.

 Directions: Regional Parks Botanic Garden